 Analytics Managers can now change the column order in data tables by a simple drag and drop operation.
 Custom explorers and dashboards save the status of the column order.

-In order to increase security, Coveo provides encryption of customer data at rest.
+To increase security, Coveo provides encryption of customer data at rest.
 Keys are stored in a highly secured facility, inaccessible by Coveo itself and rotated yearly.
 Moreover, Coveo now has a comprehensive disaster recovery plan.
 This plan was successfully tested during a drill imitating a real-life scenario.

-Search all Items Within the Content Browser
+Search all items within the Content Browser

-End of Support Notice
+End of support notice

 As stated in the December 6th release notification, data pushed to the

 custom_metadata_xare now ignored.

 Contact Coveo Support if you have any questions or concerns regarding this notice.